- 6 Level Tablespoons (110g) Self-Raising Flour

 - Grease a frying pan with the oil and heat until it is moderately hot.

-- Drop the batter onto the frying pan, a spoonful at a time.
+- A spoonful at a time, drop the batter onto the frying pan.
 The pancakes should be a neat round shape.
+The batter should make 8 small pancakes.

 - When the pancakes are covered with bubbles, slip a broad knife or spatula under them.
 If they are a golden brown colour underneath, turn and brown the other side.
 Turn once only.